mrnkr/redux-saga-toolbox/README.md

 #### Entity adapters

 I may document this, but I'd be repetitive.
-Best check out the original documentation for ngrx/entity since the API and most of the code is actually the same.
+Best check out the original documentation for [ngrx/entity](https://ngrx.io/guide/entity) since the API and most of the code is actually the same.
 I added it here because I just removed the very few Angular dependencies it had and wanted to understand it a bit better.

+### The boy scout rule

+It's not enough to write code well.
+The code has to be kept clean over time.
+We've all seen code rot and degrade as time passes.
+So we must take an active role in preventing that degradation.

+The boy scouts of America have a simple rule that we can apply to our profession.

+Leave the campground better than you found it.

+If we all checked-in out code a little cleaner than we checked it out, the code simply could not rot.
+The cleanup doesn't have to be something big.
+Change one variable name for the better, break up one function that's a little too large, eliminate one small bit of duplication, clean up one composite if statement.

+Can you imagine working on a project where the code simply got better as time passed?
+Do you believe that any other option is professional?
+Indeed, isn't continuous improvement an intrinsic part of professionalism?

+Robert C. Martin - from the book Clean Code (he says the took this from another book but I didn't take note which one)